 Common Types of Nursing Home Abuse

 There are a number of ways in which the elderly can experience abuse in nursing homes, including physical, mental, sexual and financial abuse.
-The attorneys at Lattof & Lattof, P.C. are experienced, ready and willing to accept cases against the people and parties at fault for all types of nursing home abuse, including:
+Through their Mobile personal injury office, the attorneys at Lattof & Lattof, P.C. are experienced, ready and willing to accept cases against the people and parties at fault for all types of nursing home abuse, including:

 Nursing home injuries are not only caused by physical harm.
 In fact, mistreatment in a care facility can take many different forms, including: